Brenton Strange: College career

 Strange played in two games as a true freshman and caught one pass for a four-yard touchdown reception before redshirting the season.
 He played in nine games with five starts and had 17 receptions for 164 yards and two touchdowns in his redshirt freshman season.
 Strange caught 20 passes for 225 yards and three touchdowns as a redshirt sophomore.
-He began his redshirt junior season as the Nittany Lions' primary tight end.
+He began his redshirt junior season as the Nittany Lions' primary tight end and made 32 catches for 362 yards and five touchdowns.

 Professional career

 Strange was selected by the Jacksonville Jaguars in the second round, 61st overall, of the 2023 NFL draft.
+His Penn State teammate, wide receiver and return specialist Parker Washington, was also drafted by Jacksonville, in the sixth round, 185th overall.
 In Week 6 of the 2023 season, he scored his first NFL touchdown against the Colts.
 As a rookie, he appeared in 14 games and made four starts.
 He finished with five receptions for 35 yards and a touchdown.
 In the 2024 season, he had 40 receptions for 411 yards and two touchdowns.

-Strange recorded 20 catches for 204 yards in five games for Jacksonville prior to suffering a quad injury in Week 5 against the Kansas City Chiefs; he was placed on injured reserve on October 7, 2025.
+Strange recorded 20 catches for 204 yards in five games for Jacksonville prior to suffering a quad injury in Week 5 against the Kansas City Chiefs.
+He was placed on injured reserve on October 7, 2025.
+Strange was activated on November 22, ahead of the team's Week 12 matchup against the Arizona Cardinals.

+On June 25, 2026, Strange signed a three-year, $48 million contract extension with $25 million guaranteed with the Jaguars, keeping him with the team through the 2029 season.